 At the very heart of Wells lies the Quay – the town’s centre of gravity and focus of activity.
 To the north lie the salt marshes and harbour, the beach and sea.
 To the south, the homes and businesses of Wells.
-Here you’ll find the fishing boats and pleasure craft, the shops and amusements.
-It’s a place to watch, to work, to play and to live.
+Here you’ll find the fishing and pleasure boats, the shops and amusements.
+It’s the life and soul of Wells.

 For all matters relating to the harbour, your first port of call should be the Harbour Office.

 The Port and Harbour of Wells-next-the-Sea website provides extensive information for harbour users, including visiting and mooring, port facilities, care of the harbour environment, port safety, fishing out of Wells, and the work of Wells Harbour Commissioners.

 There are currently eleven crabbers and three commercial angling vessels working out of Wells Harbour.
 In winter, when the crabs and lobsters hibernate, a small number of the crabbers fish for whelks.
 Musseling in and around the harbour is also on the increase.

 Catches are sold locally in hotels and restaurants or processed at Cromer Crab Factory.
 Some of the crabs and lobsters are exported to Spain and Portugal after being sorted in the Wells Fishing Shed at the East End of the Quay.

 Two of the fleet have their own outlets: the A. & M. Frary Shellfish Stall on the Quay and the Wells Crab House restaurant on Freeman Street.

 The Albatros is a former Dutch cargo ship built in 1899 as a North Sea clipper, and now permanently moored alongside the Quay.
 One of the oldest sailing ships still afloat, The Albatros earns its keep as a bar, restaurant, music venue and B&B.